What is forced marriage?

 Who is most at risk from it?

 Forced marriage is not a problem specific to one country or culture.
-Since 2011, the Forced Marriage Unit (FMU) has handled cases relating to over 110 countries across Asia, the Middle East, Africa, Europe and North America.
-Forced Marriage Unit Statistics 2018 No major faith in the UK advocates forced marriage.
+According to the Forced Marriage Unit Statistics, in 2018, the FMU handled cases relating to 64 countries across Asia, the Middle East, Africa, Europe and North America.
+No major faith in the UK advocates forced marriage.
 Freely given consent is a prerequisite of Christian, Jewish, Hindu, Muslim and Sikh marriages.

 What sort of signals might suggest that someone is at risk of forced marriage?